seriouslag/srt-setup/README.md

 ## Installation
 ### On PC
 - install latest OBS
-- install the latest NodeJS LTS version [download](https://nodejs.org/)
+- install the latest NodeJS LTS version (is this needed, I do not believe so) [download](https://nodejs.org/)

 ### On Phone